 If you have concerns about how your application is handled, the first point of contact will be the case officer dealing with your application.
 If you are still not satisfied, you can lodge a complaint with their line manager.
 If you are dissatisfied with a condition attached to your licence, you have the right of appeal to a magistrates' court within 28 days.

-Further information on the law relating to park homes can be found on the Park Homes Advice website.
+Further information on the law relating to park homes can be found on the Government website.

 Dacorum mobile home park site rules